huggingface/transformers/docs/source/en/generation_strategies.md

 ['\nIt was officially signed on 2 August 1776, when 56 members of the Second Continental Congress, representing the original 13 American colonies, voted unanimously for the resolution for independence.
 The 2']
 ```

+#### Understanding the `dola_layers` argument

+`dola_layers` stands for the candidate layers in premature layer selection, as described in the DoLa paper.
+The selected premature layer will be contrasted with the final layer.

-Setting `dola_layers` to `'low'` or `'high'` will contrast the lower or higher part of the layers, respectively.
+Setting `dola_layers` to `'low'` or `'high'` will select the lower or higher part of the layers to contrast, respectively.
 - For `N`-layer models with `N <= 40` layers, the layers of `range(0, N // 2, 2)` and `range(N // 2, N, 2)` are used for `'low'` and `'high'` layers, respectively.
 - For models with `N > 40` layers, the layers of `range(0, 20, 2)` and `range(N - 20, N, 2)` are used for `'low'` and `'high'` layers, respectively.
-- if the model has tied word embeddings, we skip the word embeddings (0-th) layer and start from the 2nd layer, as the early exit from word embeddings will become identity function.
+- If the model has tied word embeddings, we skip the word embeddings (0-th) layer and start from the 2nd layer, as the early exit from word embeddings will become identity function.
+- Set the `dola_layers` to a list of integers for layer indices to contrast manually specified layers.
+For example, setting `dola_layers=[28,30]` will contrast the final layer (32-th layer) with the 28-th and 30-th layers.

 The paper suggested that contrasting `'high'` layers to improve short-answer tasks like TruthfulQA, and contrasting `'low'` layers to improve all the other long-answer reasoning tasks, such as GSM8K, StrategyQA, FACTOR, and VicunaQA.
-Applying DoLa to smaller models like GPT-2 is not recommended, as shown in the Appendix N of the paper.
+Applying DoLa to smaller models like GPT-2 is not recommended, as the results shown in the Appendix N of the paper.